UchihaPruce/anomaly-detection/README.md

 Prediction model based approach is better when anomalous instances are not easily available whereas a classifier based approach is more suitable when there are sufficient labeled instances of both normal and anomalous instances.

-Edit 1:
-Recently, LSTM autoencoders and encoder-decoder frameworks have been used as reconstruction models where some form of reconstruction error is used as a measure of anomaly.
-The idea behind such models is: autoencoder is trained to reconstruct the normal time-series and it is assumed that such a model would do badly to reconstruct the anomalous time-series having not seen them during training.

-Examples of such models include Encoder Decoder models [2], Variational Autoencoders [3],
-Denoising Autoencoders [4],
-Energy Based Models (EBM) [5].
-These include both recurrent neural networks (RNN) and feedforward networks.
-These models have been used for anomaly detection in ECGs, engines, power demand, network (failures/intrusions), and novelty detection in music, etc.

-please research on the above contents to understand lstms

 READ THIS PAPER TO KNOW MORE ABOUT LSTM https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2015-56.pdf

 sequence_length = 50   #the sequence at which it  must iterate